 Recent projects have made great use of new LED technologies to engage occupants of the space in a festival of animated light.

-BENEFITS OF A RANDOM CENTRAL RING CATENARY
+RANDOM CENTRAL RING CATENARY

 The Random Central Ring Catenary system is ideal for lighting large open areas where the availability of buildings for connections may be spaced irregularly around the perimeter.
 After consideration of where the light is required a cable net is designed to address cable sag and uplift from wind, which are common in large cable spans and wide open areas.